 Find out more about the Dementia and Ageing Research Group.

 The Educational Practice/Theory Research Group comprises a dynamic group of researchers who bring innovative theoretical, conceptual and methodological insights to bear upon matters of learning and education.
 Our inter- and trans- disciplinary work plays a key role in the development of local, national and international policy and practice.
-Areas of expertise include digital social trends; curriculum-making and emerging pedagogies; language learning and teaching; professional learning and leadership; and philosophy of education.
+Areas of expertise include digital social trends; curriculum-making; language learning and teaching; professional learning and leadership; and language in social life.
 We are currently ranked highest in Scotland for the quality of our publications.

 Find out more about the Education Practice/Theory Research Group.